 They innovated also with electric elevators which people wanted to see and ride!
 At Christmas time they have beautiful window displays outside the store.
 They commission great designers to work on those windows and people come to see them by the thousands!

-You can have access to the rooftop terrace at Printemps as well as at the next place we'll talk about, which is the Galleries Lafayette.
+You can have access to the rooftop terrace at Printemps as well as at the next place we'll talk about, which is the Galeries Lafayette.

 In this store big name clothes makers and cosmetics companies rent space.
 The building for housewares is spectacular across the street from the building that has the dome.